About FCAT Test

 - Students receiving home education may take it if their parents want them to

-The cost of taking the FCAT is approximately $ 19.44.
-FCAT is administered annually in schools as per the schedule decided for it.
+The cost of taking the test is approximately $9.44 and it is administered annually in schools as per the schedule decided for it.
 Students need not register for it separately.
 The Writing test is administered every year in February, while Reading, Mathematics and Science are conducted in March.